doc-ai/tensorio-ios/README.md

   - model.tflite
 ```

-The *model.json* file might look like:

-(note the value of the *model.quantized* field and the presence of *quantize* and *dequantize* fields in the input and output descriptions)
+Noting the value of the *model.quantized* field and the presence of *quantize* and *dequantize* fields in the input and output descriptions, the *model.json* file might look like:

 ```json
 {